descope/descope-ruby-sdk/README.md

 ### OTP Authentication

-Send a user a one-time password (OTP) using your preferred delivery method (email/SMS).
+Send a user a one-time password (OTP) using your preferred delivery method (email/SMS/Voice call).
 An email address or phone number must be provided accordingly.

 The user can either `sign up`, `sign in` or `sign up or in`